 Two Recipes for My Favorite Fall Foods To Try

-I decided to start off fall with a beef stew.
-I like this recipe because everything is seared and cooked in one pot.
-It just makes life a little easier!
+I decided to start fall with a beef stew.
+I like this recipe because everything is seared and cooked in one pot, so it just makes life a little easier!

 Traditional Beef Stew